The Center hosts school groups through our free field trip program.

 We'll also ask all participants to complete a brief survey at the end of the visit.

-The CSNE is steps from the University of Washington, on the corner of 15th Ave NE and NE 42nd Street.
+The CNT is located in the center of the University of Washington, in the new Bill and Melinda Gates Center for Computer Science & Engineering.
 Your group may want to extend your visit by taking a UW campus tour or exploring other K-12 offerings on campus.

-To reserve a school visit, please contact Nona Clifton, CSNE Pre-college Education Manager via email or phone at (206) 221-4197.
+To reserve a school visit, please contact Dr. Eric Chudler, CNT Education Director via email.

 We have a limited number of spots available each month.
 Once your reservation is confirmed, you will receive more detailed information, including a glossary, career links, and suggested teaching resources.